Massage and Manual Therapy

 5. How many appointments will I need and how long are they ?

-The first appointment is 75 minutes, can be 90 minutes or 2 hours.
-Includes : consultation / assessment / treatment.
-Injuries usually require a course of treatment ranging from two to three for a simple muscle strain … sometimes several treatments are needed over a number of weeks for more complicated issues.
-Regular maintenance treatments are effective in helping with chronic long standing issues.
-Home care advice is given to support you further.
+Injuries usually require a course of treatment ranging from two to three appointments for a simple muscle strain .Sometimes several treatments are needed over a few months for more complicated issues.
+Regular maintenance treatments are highly effective in helping manage chronic long standing issues.
+Home care advice is given to support you further and help you self manage.
+Choose from 60 minute, 90 minute, 2 hour appointments.